 In 1993, a group of seven Black artists bought a block of shotgun houses in Third Ward to protect it against the gentrification of Houston, Texas.
 James Bettison, Bert Long Jr., Jesse Lott, Rick Lowe, Floyd Newsum, Bert Samples, and George Smith purchased and refurbished a block of 22 shotguns with the intention of providing a safe space for members of underrepresented communities to share resources and build support.

-In its initial stages, the project primarily housed single mothers that were artists who needed the resources and support for their work to flourish in the ways it deserved.
-The idea was to bring together groups and pool the resources of artists, young mothers, small businesses, and Third Ward Residents to allow for black people to carve out their own space in the art world.
+In its initial stages, the project primarily housed single mothers who were artists that needed the resources and support for their work to flourish in the ways it deserved.
+The idea was to bring together groups and pool the resources of artists, young mothers, small businesses, and Third Ward Residents to allow for Black people to carve out their own space in the art world.

 Project Row Houses reaffirms how valuable these celebrations of African-American art, history, and culture are to society.
-As this year’s events have further proven the importance of African-American people to dictate their own narratives, the Houses work as a cultural artefact of Blackness and the South that work to keep their stories alive.
+As the events of 2020 have further proven the importance of African-American people to dictate their own narratives, the houses work as a cultural artefact of Blackness and the South that work to keep their stories alive.

 INDEX’s round up of art and culture events on the New Zealand calendar.

 12/DEC – 20/DEC

 9 – 23/DEC

 26/NOV – 20/DEC